 CBUM is sponsored by Revive MD.

-A double dose of CBUM's Thavage Pre-Workout is great for regular gym-goers, athletes, and bodybuilders alike - as long as you don't mind paying the premium that comes with it.
+The double dose of CBUM Thavage Pre-Workout is great for regular gym-goers, athletes, and bodybuilders alike - as long as you don't mind paying the premium that comes with it.